Richard Graves MacDonnell: Governor of South Australia

-Described as a 'dominant personality' and having gained a reputation for forthrightness and intolerance, MacDonnell was appointed the sixth Governor of South Australia, arriving 9 June 1855, and taking over from Boyle Travers Finniss who had been acting since the departure of Sir Henry Young.
+Described as a 'dominant personality' and having gained a reputation for forthrightness and intolerance, MacDonnell was appointed the sixth Governor of South Australia, arriving 9 June 1855, taking over from Boyle Travers Finniss who had been acting since the departure of Sir Henry Young.
 Shortly before leaving for Australia, in 1856 he was made Knight Commander of the Order of St Michael and St George by Queen Victoria at Buckingham Palace.

 Soon after his arrival in Australia, MacDonnell was involved in heated debate over the composition of the legislature; MacDonnell favoured a single chamber while the majority of colonists preferred a two-house system, which brought him the support of the conservatives, but united the liberals and radicals against him.
 Eventually a two-house system prevailed, although the Upper House had a property franchise.
 Difficulties between MacDonnell and his officials led to several changes of government.
 He extended railway and telegraph communications within the colony and opened up valuable copper mines on the Yorke Peninsula, while increasing the progress in agricultural and pastoral pursuits.

-MacDonnell showed little concern for the Australian working class, claiming that charity fostered sloth and pauperism.
+MacDonnell showed little concern for the Australian working class, holding that charity fostered sloth and pauperism.
 He was particularly impressed with the settlers from Germany, and he predicted that the colony had a great future for producing wine.
 In his seven-year term the acreage under wheat doubled in South Australia and he argued that farmers with capital would succeed as long as their methods did not rob the soil.